 Subject Leader - Mrs L Gill

 We aim for all children to develop a love of and enthusiasm for the English language.
 Our vision is that all children become confident, fluent readers and writers, with an understanding of a variety of texts and genres.
 We aim for all children to develop the skills to be able to write confidently in a wide variety of genres.
-Above all, our ultimate aim is for children to develop a love of writing, and to take this into their adult lives.
+Above all, our ultimate aim is for children to develop a love of writing, and to take this into their adult lives, both as a necessary life skill and as a means of simply enjoying the art of being creative with words.

 Our Long Term Plans ensure that fiction and non-fiction genres have good coverage across the year groups and across the school.
 The writing genres for each term are closely linked, wherever possible, to the Topics in each class.
 This ensures that children are not working from a 'cold' starting point i.e. they always have some prior knowledge of the content they will use in whatever genre of writing they are covering.
 This gives them confidence as writers and there is more coherence in their learning.
 The 'Take One Book' aspect of the planning allows children to revisit a genre they have already covered, or to work on an additional genre using familiar, linked knowledge.
 'Take One Book' also allows for a different book to be used which approaches the same topic knowledge from a different viewpoint.